 Syphilis in Australia

-In 2020, notifications of infectious syphilis in Australia increased by nearly 90% from recorded rates in 2015.
+In 2022, notifications of infectious syphilis in Australia more than doubled from recorded rates in 2015.

 Three populations are especially at risk:

 - Aboriginal and Torres Strait Islander people and those living in outbreak declared areas of regional and remote Australia

 - women of reproductive age

 - gay, bisexual and other men who have sex with men.

 You might have heard of the sexually transmissible infection called syphilis, but what you might not know is that there’s currently a syphilis outbreak across Australia.

 Men who have sex with men, women of childbearing age, and those living in known outbreak areas are most at risk, including affected Aboriginal and Torres Strait Islander communities.